Salonikhushi/Todo-app/todo-app/README.md

 npm install swagger-jsdoc swagger-ui-express

-4.Create a .env file in the root of the project and add your MongoDB URI:
+4. Create a .env file in the root of the project and add your MongoDB URI:

 PORT=5000